Something's Got to Give: Firing of Monroe

-On Saturday, June 3, 1962, Monroe was found in a depressed state, having consumed several Nembutal prescription pills, by her psychiatrist Ralph Greenson's son and daughter, Dan and Joan.
+On Sunday, June 3, 1962, Monroe was found in a depressed state, having consumed several Nembutal prescription pills, by her psychiatrist Ralph Greenson's son and daughter, Dan and Joan.
 Since Greeson was out of the United States, his children followed their father's instructions and contacted Milton Wexler, who then confiscated Monroe's cabinet of prescription pills.
 Another doctor Milton Uhley was called in to administer a sedation.

-On Monday, June 4, 1962, Monroe's acting coach Paula Strasberg phoned the studio to inform that Monroe she would not be on set that day once again.
+On Monday, June 4, 1962, Monroe's acting coach Paula Strasberg phoned the studio to inform that Monroe would not be on set that day once again.
 Milton Rudin arrived at Monroe's residence and pleaded for Monroe to return to work.
 A heated argument ensued, in which Monroe accused him of taking Fox's side.
 Weinstein phoned Monroe and told her he was willing to escort her to the studio, but Monroe refused.

 That same day, Cukor filmed a scene with Charisse and Martin.
-Afterwards, he dismissed the production crew, letting it known that if Monroe failed to arrive the next day, he had nothing left to film.
+Afterwards, he dismissed the production crew, letting it be known that if Monroe failed to arrive the next day, he had nothing left to film.
 A call was issued for Tuesday, June 5.
 If Monroe did not arrive on set, the studio had two options: hire a replacement or shut down the production.
 Kim Novak, Shirley MacLaine, Doris Day, and Lee Remick were among the several actresses suggested as a replacement.
 One day later, studio doctor Lee Siegel was dispatched to Monroe's residence, where the actress had a flare-up of the sinusitis, and her temperature had reached 102 °F (38.9 °C).

 On June 6, Fox had indicated they were considering a lawsuit against Monroe for failing to appear on set.
 Weinstein released a statement to the press: "Marilyn has reported only twelve days out of the thirty two she is supposed to have worked.
 She has completely flouted professional discipline and is responsible for putting 104 crew members out of work.
 We definitely are going to take some action to protect the picture, our stockholders and the other artists in the cast."
 In response, Monroe's spokesman replied: "Marilyn isn't being difficult.
 She's been ill and unable to work."

 Two days later, on June 8, Monroe was fired by Levathes and Twentieth Century-Fox, who then filed a $750,000 lawsuit against her and her company, Marilyn Monroe Productions, for allegations of breach of contract.
 That same day, Lee Remick had been hired to replace Monroe.
 She was then fitted into Monroe's costumes and was rushed to the studio where she was photographed with Cukor going over the screenplay.
 Despite Remick's hiring, Dean Martin declared, "I have the greatest respect for Miss Lee Remick and her talent and all the other actresses who were considered for the role, but I signed to do the picture with Marilyn Monroe and I will do it with no one else."